 “Sorry to be pushy, but I’m blind in one eye.
 Surely that’s a bad sign?”

 I stumbled one eyed to the optician and managed to get seen.
-I was seen by three different opticians who all muttered a lot, pronounced me blind and sent me off to the emergency eye clinic.
+I was seen by three different opticians who all muttered a lot, pronounced me blind in one eye (but still tried to flog me a new set of glasses as my 'prescription had changed') and sent me off to the emergency eye clinic.
 The emergency eye doctor was a bit surly and it was only when he started being nice to me that I realised maybe something was really badly wrong.
 The phrase “...if there was some quite bad news would you want to know it?” alerted me further.
-Of course i wanted to know.
+Of course I wanted to know.

 Apparently I had a swollen optic nerve, was unlikely to get 100% of my vision back and there was a 50/50 chance that I had multiple sclerosis.
 Queue a lengthy (three month) wait for a scan, hours spent in clinics, a hideously claustrophobic MRI scan, a test involving a wire being put in my eye and electrical currents put through it and a lot of blood tests.
 There was a lot of waiting around.
 Naturally I was worried.
-In my head it was only a few weeks before I’d be bed bound, sporting contractures of the limbs and gaping pressure sores.
+In my head it was only a few weeks before I’d be bed bound.
 I’m nothing if not fanciful.

 I decided to research the matter.
 I checked out reputable internet sites, talked to friends who were health professionals and knew about neurology and tried to be patient waiting for my eyesight to come back and for my scan to check for MS lesions.
 Unexpectedly, after the initial shock and worry I began to cope.
 I managed to take in and listen to sensible advice and relaxed into the whole business with a peculiar fatalism.
+An opthamology registrar gave me a pep talk which helped.
+Reminding me that MS wasn't a guareteed route to severe disability.
 I’d already had an MRI scan three years before following a period when I was dragging my left leg and the neurologist wanted to exclude MS. That one was normal.
 The blood tests were normal.
 I actually stopped worrying about the thought of possible MS and concentrated on the issue of managing with one eye.

 I always insisted on going to appointments alone, being independent is an innate trait in me.
 I was caught out the first time as I staggered out with blurred vision and couldn’t count out my change for the bus or use my mobile phone to call anyone to save me.
 I had to ask an old lady for help in counting my bus fare.
 I think it was an old lady, anyway.
 From then on I’d go armed with the right change in a separate pocket and lurch wildly across the busy main road to the bus stop.